-This is the largest museum in the city and the one that exhibits the greatest number of works of art.
-Though Dar Si Said considers its focus to be on carpet and weaving, it is more of an ethnographic museum.
-The palace in which the museum is situated in was built in the nineteenth century following the order of Said ben Moussa, Minister of war.
+This is the largest museum in Marrakech and the one that exhibits the greatest number of works of art.
+It is situated in a lavishly decorated Moroccan palace which was built in the nineteenth century.

-In your walk through the Dar Si Said, in addition to looking at the artistic objects displayed in its various rooms, appreciate above all the beauty of its various corners.
-From its beautifully decorated cedar wood doors, to the placid central garden with its abundant vegetation, to the ornamental stucco.
+In your walk through the Dar Si Said, in addition to looking at the artistic objects displayed in its various rooms, you must appreciate its unique decoration.
+From its beautifully decorated cedar wood doors, to the placid central garden with its abundant vegetation and the ornamental stucco.

-It contains a photographic exhibition spanning from 1870 to 1950.
-More than 10000 photographs allows visitors to see Marrakech on the cusp of modernity, revealing old archaeological sites, the untainted natural landscape, and portraits of locals throughout the ages.
-There are also original glass negatives collected from the High Atlas regions, old documents, magazines, and postcards.
+More than 10000 photographs allows visitors to see Marrakech’s old archaeological sites, its untainted natural landscape, and portraits of locals throughout the ages.

 If you've dragged a non-photographer along with you, treat them to a mint tea and spectacular views of the Atlas mountains from the museum's roof terrace.
-Thanks to the stunning landscape, you too will have the opportunity to capture a gorgeous photo.
+Profit from the stunning views and take a photo!